Heathers: The Musical: Synopsis

-Act 1
+Act One

-In 1989, 17-year-old Veronica Sawyer despairs at Westerberg High School's hellish social hierarchy, where students like the heavyset Martha Dunnstock, Veronica's best friend, are tormented by jocks Ram Sweeney and Kurt Kelly, and the school is ruled by the Heathers: weak-willed Heather McNamara, bulimic and petty but repressed Heather Duke, and "mythic bitch" Heather Chandler.
+In 1989, seventeen-year-old Veronica Sawyer despairs at Westerberg High School's hellish social hierarchy, where students like the heavyset Martha Dunnstock, Veronica's best friend, are tormented by jocks Ram Sweeney and Kurt Kelly, and the school is ruled by a clique called the Heathers: weak-willed cheerleader Heather McNamara, bulimic and petty but repressed Heather Duke, and "mythic bitch" Heather Chandler.
 When Veronica's talent for forgery gets the Heathers out of detention, they give her a makeover and elevate her to their inner circle ("Beautiful").

-Heather C. orders Veronica to forge a love letter from Ram to Martha, tempting Veronica with the promise of popularity ("Candy Store").
+Three weeks later, Heather Chandler orders Veronica to forge a love letter from Ram to Martha, threatening to return her to being a nobody when she hesitates("Candy Store").
 The mysterious, poetry-quoting new kid, Jason "J.D."
 Dean, criticizes Veronica for betraying her friend.
 After J.D. wins a fight against Ram and Kurt, Veronica finds herself unexpectedly attracted to him ("Fight for Me").
-Veronica's parents confess to their daughter that they are not sure they like her new friends and would prefer if she was friends with Martha again. ("Candy Store (Playoff)").
+Veronica's parents confess to their daughter that they are not sure they like her new friends and would prefer if she hung out with Martha again ("Candy Store (Reprise)").

 Veronica flirts with J.D. at a 7-Eleven, where he extols the virtues of the Slurpee for numbing his grief ("Freeze Your Brain").
 At Ram's homecoming party, Veronica gets increasingly drunk ("Big Fun").
-When the Heathers cruelly prank Martha, Veronica angrily resigns from the clique and vomits on Heather C., who vows to destroy Veronica's reputation.
+When the Heathers cruelly prank Martha, Veronica angrily resigns from the group and vomits on Chandler, who in turn vows to destroy her reputation.
 With nothing left to live for, Veronica breaks into J.D.'s bedroom and has sex with him ("Dead Girl Walking").